Temperance beliefs were fundamental to the temperance movement. They guided its teachings and actions.

 F. Any Drinking is Alcohol Abuse

 Temperance materials made no distinction between drinking and alcohol abuse.
 They were portrayed as one and the same.
-A typical poster presented the virtue and blessings of the abstainer on one side and the sin and misery of the drinker (synonymous with the drunk) on the other.
-An important organ for the dissemination of temperance educational thought and practice was the Temperance Educational Quarterly.
+A typical poster presented the virtue and blessings of the abstainer on one side.
+And the sin and misery of the drinker (synonymous with the drunk) on the other.
+An important organ for the dissemination of temperance educational thought was the Temperance Educational Quarterly (TEQ).

-The approved textbooks appear to have been written with the purpose of frightening children into avoiding all contact with alcohol.
-Therefore, one can only speculate as to how many children unnecessarily suffered anxiety and emotional trauma as they watched their parents enjoy a glass of alcoholic beverage with their dinner.
-But temperance supporters strongl opposed moderation.
-Kobler (16) pointed this out.
+The approved textbooks were written to frightening children into avoiding all contact with alcohol.
+How many children suffered anxiety as they watched their parents enjoy a glass of wine with dinner?
+But temperance supporters strongly opposed moderation.

-The textbooks endorsed by the WCTU reflected the view that “any quantity of alcohol in any form was toxic and when consumed regularly produced inheritable disorders into the third generation.”
-(18) One such textbook asserted as “scientific” the idea that
+They said “any quantity of alcohol was toxic and when consumed regularly produced inheritable disorders into the third generation.”18 One such textbook asserted as “scientific” this idea.

-sometimes one is sick or suffers very much because of wrong things that his parents or grand-parents did.
-Over in the poor-house is a man who does not know as much as most children four years old because he is the child of drinking parents whose poisoned life blood tainted his own.
+“[S]ometimes one is sick or suffers very much because of wrong things that his parents or grand-parents did.
+Over in the poor-house is a man who does not know as much as most children four years old.
+That’s because he is the child of drinking parents whose poisoned life blood tainted his own.
 Many men and women are insane because they inherit disordered bodies and minds, caused by the drinking habits of their parents.
 The descendants of “moderate drinkers” differ in this way as well as those of the drunkard.
 This is called the law of heredity, one of God’s laws.
-And just like earthly laws, it helps right living and punishes those who disobey.
-(19)
+And just like earthly laws, it helps right living and punishes those who disobey.”19

 I. Alcohol Leads to Degeneracy